-Even though there is no specific legislation setting forth the interaction between competition law and intellectual property law in Turkey, the Competition Board (Board) has explicitly dealt the current position of competition law within the intellectual property (IP) cases in Turkey in its recent Turkish Musical Work Owners Society decision (22 August 2017, No. 17-27/451-193).
-In this regard, the Board has initially stated that (i) the positioning of and the need for competition law within the IP cases have long been a matter of debate, (ii) despite the fact that there are also contrary views, the EU Commission and the Court of Justice of the European Union have acknowledged that competition law should be applied to markets related to intellectual property rights, (iii) indeed, the report titled Intellectual Property Rights Policy, Competition and Innovation published by World Intellectual Property Organization (WIPO) on December 2013 concluded that those two fields of law are developed with a view to support a system of promoting dynamic competition through varied products and encouraging creative processes.
+Furthermore, the Competition Board (Board) has explicitly dealt the current position of competition law within the intellectual property (IP) cases in Turkey in its recent Turkish Musical Work Owners Society decision (22 August 2017, 17-27/451-193).
+In this regard, the Board has initially stated that (i) the positioning of and the need for competition law within the IP cases have long been a matter of debate, (ii) despite the fact that there are also contrary views, the EU Commission and the Court of Justice of the European Union have acknowledged that competition law should be applied to markets related to intellectual property rights, (iii) indeed, the report titled Intellectual Property Rights Policy, Competition and Innovation published by World Intellectual Property Organization (WIPO) on December 2013 concluded that those two fields of law are developed with a view to supporting a system of promoting dynamic competition through varied products and encouraging creative processes.
 The Board also cited the relevant WIPO report, according to which matters such as exclusionary agreements, abuse of dominant position, possibility of horizontal or vertical mergers affecting the competition and the situation of profession associations as the main courses where competition law and IP law may interact.

 The statutory framework for the application of competition law rules to the exercise of IPRs in Turkey is as follows: